 "You would if you had wisdom."

 Beneath his sheet, Bruce frowned.
-"Yeah, I guess I would, eh?" he said.
+"Yeah, I guess I would, eh?"

 "Look, love, I wish I could tell you something," he said.
 "I wish I could tell you that there's a plan, or that it's all going to be all right or something like that.
 I do.
 Bottom line, though, I'm pretty sure I've learned everything I was ever going to learn while I was alive.
 It didn't amount to much.
 I'm just not a curious bloke, you know?"